PAH emission from star-forming galaxies in JWST mid-infrared imaging of the lensing cluster SMACS J0723.3$-$7327: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Overall, the detected galaxies occupy the regions of the color-color diagrams as predicted: SFGs in a specific redshift range stand out by several magnitudes from the bulk of detections occupying the region at the bottom left of the flat-spectrum $(0,0)$ point, presumably populated by quiescent galaxies and higher redshift SFGs.
-Three non-cluster galaxies with available MUSE spectroscopic redshifts ($z = $ 0.42, 0.52, 0.60; \cite{2022arXiv220707567C} spectroscopic redshift catalogue IDs: 48, 49, 50) stand out by $\sim 1.5$ mag at the upper region of the F444W$-$F770W vs.\ F770W$-$F1000W color-color diagram (bottom panel of Figure \ref{fig: smacs 444}).
+Three non-cluster galaxies with available MUSE spectroscopic redshifts ($z = $ 0.42, 0.52, 0.60; IDs\footnote{Unless otherwise specified, throughout this work ID refers to ID in the spectroscopic redshift catalogue of \cite{caminha+2022}.}: 48, 49, 50) stand out by $\sim 1.5$ mag at the upper region of the F444W$-$F770W vs.\ F770W$-$F1000W color-color diagram (bottom panel of Figure \ref{fig: smacs 444}).
 We confirm their classification as SFGs with spiral morphology through visual inspection.
 Two of these galaxies are marked with yellow circles in Figure \ref{fig: rgb}.

 For the cases where spectroscopic redshift is not available, the location of SFGs in the color-color diagrams can strongly constrain their redshifts.
-For instance, the white circles in Figure \ref{fig: rgb} show three SFGs at estimated $z \sim 0.9$--1.3.
+In Section \ref{sec: simulations} (see also Figure \ref{fig: cc unlimited}), we showed that the MIRI colors of SFGs can be highly sensitive to their redshifts.
+Therefore, photometric redshifts of SFGs can be estimated by comparing their location on the MIRI color-color diagrams with the synthetic redshift-dependent tracks.
+For instance, the white circles in Figure \ref{fig: rgb} show three SFGs with estimated redshifts of $z \sim 0.9$--1.3.
+In Langeroodi et al. (2023, in prep.)\ we assess the accuracy of such mid-infrared derived photometric redshifts.